 That’s a shame because, when done correctly, the good morning exercise is a safe and effective way to work your entire posterior chain.
+As such, rather than being dangerous, this exercise can help strengthen and protect your lower back from aches, pains, and injury (1)

 Good mornings are a posterior chain exercise, but what does that actually mean?
-The posterior chain is the collective term for the muscles on the back of your body.
+Ultimately, the posterior chain is the collective term for the muscles on the back of your body.
 In essence, it’s every muscle from the base of your skull down to your heels.
 However, as some of those muscles are more important than others, it’ll be useful to list the major movers and shakers that you’ll be using during the good morning exercise.

 Hamstrings – located on the back of your thigh, the hamstrings are made up of three muscles: biceps femoris, semimembranosus, and semitendinosus.
 These muscles work together to extend your hips and flex your knee.